Null Sweeps as Threshold Derivation, Not Tuning Folklore

 The strongest part of the calibration surface is that it does not end in prose.

-The public reference says each sweep emits JSON, CSV, Markdown, and a tiers_patch_*.yaml file.
+The public calibration reference says each sweep emits JSON, CSV, Markdown, and a tiers_patch_*.yaml file.
 That patch is the key artifact because it connects the measured result to the actual policy surface operators use.
 The tier-policy catalog and guards reference explain why that matters: resolved guard behavior shows up in resolved_policy.* and downstream report evidence, so calibration is not just analysis.
 It is policy derivation.

 That machine-consumable patch is what keeps the story from collapsing into "trust the calibration author."
 Readers can inspect the proposed keys, understand where they land, and decide whether the recommendation deserves to be adopted.